How to buy Nike shares

 Own Nike shares in just a few minutes.

 NIKE, Inc is a footwear & accessories business with stocks listed in the US.
 Nike shares (NKE) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$124.23 – an increase of 9.58% over the previous week.
+Its last market close was US$135.54 – a decrease of 4.56% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in Nike